schoolsplay/immich-album-creator/README.md

 ⚠️ **Important:** Before running the script, make sure you have triggered a rescan of your external library in Immich (via the web UI or API).
 This ensures all media files are indexed and available via the `/api/view/folder` endpoint.

+🔑 Note: You must create an API key in Immich (from your user settings) and set it in the script as the API_KEY value.
+This key is required to authenticate API requests.

 ```bash
 python3 create-album.py
 ```